End Point Detection and Response: What is Microsoft Defender Advanced Threat Protection (ATP)?

 Cybersecurity experts predict this will continue.
 This clearly illustrates that advanced threat protection (ATP) with endpoint detection and response is an essential part of your cyber protection strategy.

-Who Needs Microsoft Defender Advanced Threat Protection?
+Who Needs Microsoft Defender Advanced Threat Protection (ATP)?

 Security breaches are becoming all too commonplace.
 Now, many of these attacks can steal the user data of hundreds of millions and even billions of people.
 Some of the most significant data breaches of this century were LinkedIn, Equifax, Adobe, Zynga, eBay, and Yahoo.